 The PMI ACP is focused towards managing projects in an agile environment from PMI.
 There are other certifications in project management.
 A multitude of certifications is available from different organizations.
 PMP certification is another popular credential from PMI.

 Any Certification that Compares with ACP?

 PMI ACP comes from the globally recognized not for profit organization PMI Institute- Project Management Institute.
 But, there are other certifications like Certified Scrum Master, PRINCE2 Agile, or SAFe Agilist and SAFe Practitioner to name a few.

 There are institutions like Scrum alliance, Scaled Agile Academy, and Axelos that offer certifications on the agile framework.
 But, PMI is a well-renowned organization known for project management.
 Moreover, the agile certification PMI ACP encompasses quite a few agile methodologies and framework instead of just one.

-Now that you have seen how to become an agile certified practitioner – PMI ACP, grab your PMI ACP Study guide and start preparing.
-If you follow a comprehensive PMI ACP Study guide, you become a winner and become an acclaimed expert in the agile framework with the prestigious PMI ACP under your belt.
+Now that you have seen how to become an agile certified practitioner – PMI ACP, grab your PMI ACP Study plan and start preparing.
+If you follow a comprehensive PMI ACP Study plan, you become a winner and become an acclaimed expert in the agile framework with the prestigious PMI ACP under your belt.